 Grants and contracts that are conditioned upon the performance of certain requirements or the incurrence of allowable qualifying expenses (barriers) are recognized as revenues in the period in which the conditions are met.
 Amounts received are recognized as revenue when the School has incurred expenditures in compliance with specific contract or grant provisions.
 Amounts received prior to incurring qualifying expenditures are reported as deferred revenues in the statement of financial position.
-As of June 30, 2022, the School had no conditional grants.
+As of June 30, 2022, the School has conditional grants of \$1,661,725 that have not been recognized as revenue in the statement of activities because conditions have not been met.